Pend D'Oreille Recreation Area

 • Designated wheelchair accessible campsites and pit toilets

-• 22 campsites – each with fire ring and picnic table
+• 22 campsites, each with a fire ring and picnic table

 • Sandy beach